 I guess when it all boils down to it, we all give our dogs the very best diet we can, based on our own individual knowledge and beliefs.
 So I hope that I can help out by increasing your knowledge and perhaps change your beliefs about how we are shortening our dogs lives by the very diets we serve up to them.

 I have personally spoken to vets that have promoted a 100% dry kibble diet, espousing that the kibble is a scientifically balanced diet containing 100% of a dogs daily requirement for vitamins and minerals.

 I have left the veterinary surgery armed with some very expensive bags of wonderful dry dog food that was going to make my life much easier and at the same time provide my very special four legged friends with the very best nutrition available.

-Now I don’t want to argue that vets don’t know anything but I would like to express the notion that perhaps the general facts about the dry food diet have been cleverly masked by manufacturers protecting their billion dollar industries.
+I suggest that perhaps the general facts about the dry dog food diet have been cleverly masked by manufacturers protecting their billion dollar industries.

-In the vets defence, I believe that they receive very little training in the area of nutrition and this, combined with the very clever marketing strategies by commercial dog food producers, has resulted in misinformation, cleverly designed to make us feel, that by feeding our dogs a commercial diet, we are actually doing the best we possibly can for them!
+I believe that veterinarians receive very little training in the area of nutrition and this, combined with the very clever marketing strategies by commercial dog food producers, has resulted in misinformation, cleverly designed to make us feel, that by feeding our dogs a commercial diet, we are actually doing the best we possibly can for them!
 (Turns out this is rubbish!)